opera-romana-pellegrinaggi/geography-of-the-faith/README.md

-# geography-of-the-faith
+# Geography of the Faith
-An interactive website, presenting the Geography of the Catholic Faith throughout different countries
+An interactive globe, presenting the Geography of Christian pilgrimage sites throughout different countries

+Implements the open source project [CesiumJS](https://github.com/CesiumGS/cesium) for rendering of the globe, markers, polygons and polylines.